 In 2009, WCP and other reputed investors backed Daycoval through an innovative investment structure.
 WCP had partially realized this investment through a series of transactions, including capital markets exits, in 2010, 2012 and 2013 and fully realized its investment in 2016.

-Repco is a top-10 housing finance company in India with a strong regional presence and brand.
+Repco is a leading housing finance company in India with a strong regional presence and brand.
 It has a differentiated, low-cost and scalable business model which targets underserved, lower middle class (salaried and self-employed) customers in semi-urban cities.

 WCP invested in Repco in 2012 in a transaction which helped validate Repco’s business model, management and IPO prospects.
 Repco completed one of 3 successful IPOs in India in 2013.
 WCP exited this investment through the capital markets in 2014.

 WCP led a financing round in 2012 that nearly doubled the company’s equity base.
-Ujjivan has delivered outstanding commercial and social returns since WCP’s investment.
+Ujjivan delivered outstanding commercial and social returns since WCP’s investment.
 WCP partially exited this investment to a financial investor in 2015.
 In 2016, WCP sold its remaining stake in one of the most successful IPOs of the year that was 40x oversubscribed.